Greek Thrusting Spear with Leather Wrap and Buttcap

-Swords are, perhaps, the finest simple weapon ever created.
+Swords are, perhaps, the finest simple spear ever created.
 But in the hands of a Spartan warrior, the sword took a back seat to the spear when it came to sheer killing power.

 Just to clarify things, this item is not a licensed 300 item.
 It is a Strongblade design based on an ancient Greek Hoplite spear and has no relationship with the movie.

-That said, this seven-foot beauty is a gorgeous weapon.
+That said, this seven-foot beauty is a gorgeous spear.
 It's 70 percent historically accurate, 30 percent stylized reproduction, and 159% awesome.
 Although a little more angular than typical, the weathered brass spearhead is fairly authentic to the period.
-It is roughly 9 inches long and is given a custom antiquing to make it look like a battle-worn weapon.
+It is roughly 9 inches long and is given a custom antiquing to make it look like a battle-worn spear.